-When our testers first took this stove out of the box we were unimpressed.
+When our testers first took this stove out of the box, we were unimpressed.
 It has the look and feel of a canister stove from 30 years ago.
 We were surprised then, to get it out in the field and find that not only does it really throw some heat, but it also simmers well.
-Unlike the other small canister stoves in the test, it has a wide burner head which, while presenting some problems, nicely distributes heat around the bottom of a pot or pan, limiting hot spots.
+Unlike the other small canister stoves in the test, it has a broad burner head which, while presenting some problems, nicely distributes heat around the bottom of a pot or pan, limiting hot spots.

 Ease Of Use

 The Classic Trail has some features that make it quite easy to use.
-Because they don't fold up to get smaller, the large pot supports come all the way to the middle of the burner head, so big and small pots are reassuringly stable.
+Because they don't fold up to get smaller, the large pot supports come to the middle of the burner head, so big and small pots are reassuringly stable.
 At 8 cm it's only slightly taller than the GigaPower's 7 cm, giving it a reasonably low center of gravity.
 While large pots are more stable on this stove than most, users should beware of mounting this burner to a 16 oz fuel canister.
 Doing so with a pot full of two or more liters would disrupt the stove's center of gravity and overcome the inherent stability of the pot supports.

 We think this stove is best suited to backpacking trips with groups of five or more.
-Large pots and pans are really nice with big groups, and this stove shines under those.
+Large pots and pans are nice with big groups, and this stove shines under those.
 This stove could also be a great choice for backpackers who want to get fancy with their cooking and don't care about lower fuel efficiency or extra weight.
-Backpackers looking for a lighter and higher performing stove who are willing to spend a bit more money should check out our Editors' Choice award-winning MSR PocketRocket 2.
+Backpackers looking for a lighter and higher performing stove who are willing to spend a bit more money should check out our Editors' Choice award-winning MSR PocketRocket Deluxe.
 Those looking for something more versatile and durable for expeditions should look at the MSR Whisperlite.

 It's hard to find any quality piece of backpacking gear for $20, never mind something as important as a stove.
 The low price and reasonable (if sometimes dated) performance of the Classic Trail make it an excellent value.
 It's so inexpensive it could be a good choice for a home emergency kit or a backup stove for car camping.

-While this stove wasn't perfect, it cooked well and the price is pretty great.
+While this stove wasn't perfect, it cooked well, and the price is pretty great.
 If weight and fuel efficiency aren't big concerns for you, but the cooking ability is, you may have just found your stove.

 — Ian McEleney